ngeelani48/First-Capstone-Project-Rooftop-Cafe/README.md

 # 📖 [RoofTop-Cafe] <a name="about-project"></a>

-**[Europe-Global-Summit]** is a project assigned by microverse that we have to do using our own thinking and collection of data and images.
+**[RoofTop-Cafe]** is a project assigned by microverse that we have to do using our own thinking and collection of data and images.

 ## 🛠 Built With <a name="built-with"></a>